DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Auction**
 	- [x] Do not save player/mercenary (doll) on auction remember feature
 	- [x] The bid button will be disabled after a successful bid
+	- [x] "Levels you can see" were not shown at the top of the page
 - **Market**
 	- [x] Fixed bug when canceling all the packages in the last page of the market resulting in showing no packets after
 - **Server Quests**